 - Under the “Field” dropdown menu select “IP Address” option.

 - Under the “Operator” select “Equal“.
 Which means exact domain name should match to trigger firewall rule to block the bot.

 - Under the “Value” type the IP address, if the referring spammer has IP range you can add that range in “192.0.2.0/24” format.
 Eg: IPv6 format “2001:db8::”.

 - To apply the changes click on the “Deploy” button.
 It will take a few seconds to apply.
 If you changed the already created rule, it will take around 60 seconds to propagate globally.

 In this method, you don’t need to create several firewall rules to block referral spammers, with just a single rule you can add each spammer “domain name” or “IP address” by using the “OR” firewall condition.

 - Now almost all completed.
 Next, we have to specify what to do if the above criteria matched.

 - Under “Choose an action” select “Block”.

-Now you just block referral spam.
+Now you just stop referral spam.
 All the added IP’s or domain referring bots never access your site.
-Your site or server not overload anymore.
+Your site or server does not overload anymore.